-If you seek teaching opportunities abroad that combine a great international experience with an opportunity to make & save good money, South Korea will be hard to beat.
+If you seek teaching opportunities abroad that combine a great international experience with an opportunity to make and save good money, South Korea will be hard to beat.
 With a population of 50 million crowded into a landmass the size of Indiana, South Korea is relatively small by the standards of East Asia yet it represents one of the largest and most lucrative job markets in the world for teaching English abroad.

 What types of English teaching jobs are there in South Korea?